Last Updated On:

 If you want to rank well in the SERPs, you should consistently create and publish authentic content that provides value to your readers.
 At the same time, you should ensure that the content is presented well.

-If you want more people to engage with your content, you should avoid:
+Do you want more people to engage with your content?

 - Fonts that are difficult to read